Sergeyir/ProgressBar/README.md

 # Usage

 You can link the compiled librariy libPBar.so (see Makefile and Makefile.am for reference in the examples directory).
-Also see other examples in examples directory:
+Also see [examples](https://sergeyir.github.io/ProgressBar/examples.html) in examples directory:
 - style.cpp - execute, run and try different ProgressBar with different styles.
 - possibilities.cpp - shows different ways to use ProgressBar.
 - hanlde_output.cpp - shows how to handle output while ProgressBar is in progress.